So starting a book blog, it seems sensible to start at the very beginning. Let’s start with the very basic question ‘Why read?’

 For me it is anything that takes my fancy.
 I think my tastes are pretty far reaching.
 My lists for the last 3 years show a leaning towards what the book world would class as ‘Modern Literary Fiction’ and probably more female authors than male.
 But I am always open to suggestions and recommendations.
 I am guilty of hiding away from Science Fiction and Fantasy, and have become increasingly disillusioned with thrillers ‘Whose twist I won’t see coming’, over the past 18 months.
 Historical fiction is usually a winner, can’t beat a great classic, biographies are fascinating.

 The acid test of a book for me is within it’s writing.
 If it’s well written, well researched and accurate then I am in, regardless of genre, hype or a fancy cover.
-Sloppy writing and unconvincing characters make me twitchy, a great story but poorly written is ultimately disappointing (The Tattooist of Auschwitz, I might just be looking at you!)
+Sloppy writing and unconvincing characters make me twitchy, a great story but poorly written is ultimately disappointing.
 Characters that leap of the page, be they fair or foul, are a winner every time.

 And yet I still find it very hard to give up on a book.
-No matter how frustrating and terrible I will usually persevere.
+No matter how frustrating.
+I will usually persevere.
 Which is madness, given the sheer number of unread books littering my house and slowing down my Kindle.
 I can’t account for this bizarre habit, I know life is just too short, but very few books drive me to abandon them.
-I enjoy, however, writing a grumpy review, so be warned for future reference!

 I am a member of 2 real life book groups, several online forums and follow numerous book blogs and podcasts.
 They all serve to take me out of my comfort zone, introduce me to brand new authors and keep me on my reading journey.